Skip to main content

 • Brief your volunteers before the event to explain to them what is expected and to point out health and safety things such as fire exits.

-• You may need volunteers for helping with publicity, signage, setting up your venue, assisting with the car park, greeting or counting people and explaining how the event works, sorting swappable items into groups, taking photos, making refreshments, helping to clear up, dealing with leftover items at the end.
+• You may need volunteers for helping with publicity, signage, setting up your venue, assisting with the car park, greeting or counting people and explaining how the event works, sorting swappable items into groups, weighing items, taking photos, making refreshments, helping to clear up, dealing with leftover items at the end.

 Risk assessment